Melksham Food & River festival, September 2017

-A series of walks, runs, canoeing and boating activities, art and music events at two locations along the canal… a festival of canal related events all to be held over the first weekend in September 2017.
+A series of walks, runs, canoeing and boating activities, art and music events… a festival of canal related events to be held over the first weekend in September 2017.

 A fantastic celebration of our canal, our towpath, our volunteers … and our place in our communities!